aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 assembler, but only for version 0, this 'spike' version) or just `# in the assembler:` (for all versions).

-[XXX 'v0' would be more meaningful as 'the spike', and maybe preferable, but my literate-programming software can work with just numbered versions right now]

 `pop` removes the initial `argv[0]` to leave the command-line arguments the same as if we'd run Python on the source program
 directly: thus (with the compiler in `tailbiter.py`) you can run